bhstark2/latency/report.md

 * Network: the time for the media to be transferred over the Internet.

-*	Media server: time for cloud servers that distribute and process media to forward it and sometimes encode, decode, and remix it.
+*	Media Forwarding: time for cloud servers that distribute and process media to forward it and, in some cases, encode, decode, and remix it.

 * Jitter buffers: some media will be delivered faster than others and